miolabs/MIOSwiftTranspiler/README.md

 Clone with an additional flag `git clone --recurse-submodules https://github.com/miolabs/MIOSwiftTranspiler.git`.
 That ensures that it's cloned together with the submodule MIOJSLibs.

-**Cloning the swift repo (separate for now)**
+**Cloning the swift repo (separate for now) & building the executable**

 We've decided not to include the swift submodule, because it was failing when running the `./swift/utils/update-checkout --clone` for some reason.
 For now, you need to clone it *separately*.

 Go to the *parent directory* of MIOSwiftTranspiler and run `mkdir swift-source && cd swift-source`.
 Then clone our fork of the apple swift repo `git clone https://github.com/miolabs/swift.git`.
-Then remember to switch the branch `cd swift && git checkout ts-transpiler`.
-Finally, run the command that swift needs to work `cd .. && ./swift/utils/update-checkout --clone`.
+Then run another command that swift needs to work `cd .. && ./swift/utils/update-checkout --clone`.

-Finally, you need to build the C++ executable.
+Then you need to build the C++ executable.
 We need to additionally include the `--ios` flag, so that we can target UIKit.
 Run `./swift/utils/build-script --release-debuginfo --ios`.

+After the executable is built, you need to switch the branch `cd swift && git checkout ts-transpiler-synced`.
+I'm trying to keep it up to date, so that the only different file is `lib/AST/ASTDumper.cpp`.
+That should help us avoid problems related to building the executable (if the branch is not up to date, all hell breaks loose, because the code and libs aren't in sync).

+After switching the branch, you need to rebuild the executable with ninja one final time as described in Usage.

 The initial setup is complete 🎉🎉.

 ## **Usage:**

-**Rebuilding the executable after changing a .cpp file**
+**Rebuilding the executable after updating swift repo/changing a .cpp file**

 ```
 cd ./swift-source/build/Ninja-RelWithDebInfoAssert/swift-macosx-x86_64